Let’s say hello to Coventry City, a historic English football club currently back in the second tier but recently forced to play away from home.

 Championship (promoted in 2020)

-The Ricoh Arena, which I hope they get back to soon, opened in 2005 and is a lovely, modern, comfortable stadium with 32,609 sky blue seats.
-It’s also the home of a rugby club called Wasps, and the fact their logos are bigger around the ground seem to suggest they are a bigger deal.
+The Ricoh Arena opened in 2005 and is a lovely, modern, comfortable stadium with 32,609 sky blue seats.
+It’s also the home of a rugby club called Wasps, and the fact their logos are more prominent around the ground seem to suggest they are a bigger deal.

 It’s a little over three miles from the station, next to a shopping center, so it lacks for atmosphere externally.
-But with steep seats and a fully enclosed building, if City ever get their mojo back it could be a really fun (and loud) place to visit if the fans have much to cheer about.
+But with steep seats and a fully enclosed building, it could be a really fun (and loud) place to visit if the fans have much to cheer about.

-This year it’s £20 for adults and £7 for under-16s.
+Last year it wass £20 for adults and £7 for under-16s.
 The only way it comes close to selling out is if they draw a big Premier League club in a cup.